-We talk with vice president and senior client manager Matthew Keeth about his recent recognition as a Trusted Advisor by the Springfield Business Journal and what this means to both his clients and himself.
+We catch up with vice president and senior client manager Matthew Keeth in this Q&A and learn about his recent recognition as a Trusted Advisor by the Springfield Business Journal and what this means to both his clients and himself.

 First, congratulations on your recent honor.
 Tell us about your role as a trusted advisor and what that means for your clients.